Free Shipping

 3. Small Liquid Propane tank (20 – 100 lbs).

-Let’s take a closer look at the different types of gas supply.
+Let’s take a closer look at the different types of gas supply and how gas fire pits work with each option.

 Natural Gas Supply

-We have now established that you have 150,000 BTUs per hour available that you can use for your fire pit.
+At this point, we’ve established that you have 150,000 BTUs per hour of spare capacity for your fire pit.

 Large Liquid Propane Storage Tank